Neogaerrhinum filipes: Habitat

-A. filipes is native to the sandy deserts of the southwestern United States and northern Mexico.
+Neogaerrhinum filipes is native to the sandy deserts of the southwestern United States and northern Mexico.
 Its flowering period is from March to May.
 The plants, due to being hidden by low bushes, are hard to spot because its stem is usually covered by the leaves and twigs of other plant species.
 Locations where the species has been documented include slopes in the Grand Canyon, within the Mohave Desert and within the Sonoran Desert.
 It can be found at an elevation of up to 1650 meters.

 In literature

 A research study was completed in 2009 by the Journal of Arid Environments which compared the flowering phenology of both shrubs and ephemerals in both urban and non-urban areas.
 The yellow twining snapdragon's flowering was delayed in urban areas compared to non-urban areas, in which its flowering phenology was considered normal.
 The plant was referred to as, "a most handsome, climbing annual, with long, slender, bright green stems and leaves" by Edmund Carroll Jaeger, the author of Desert Wild Flowers which was published in 1940 by Stanford University Press.